Juan Negrín: Spanish Civil War

 After the military uprising in Morocco on 17 July 1936, Spain was rapidly divided in two: a "Republican" or "Loyalist" Spain consisting of the Second Spanish Republic, and a "Nationalist" Spain under the insurgent generals, and, eventually, under the leadership of General Francisco Franco.
 The Republic faced tremendous odds from the outset, including the Nationalist military superiority, internal divisions, and European non-intervention.
+The military uprising sparked a social revolution in the Republican zone, primarily in Catalonia, Aragon, Andalusia, and parts of Valencia.